Special Feature: Products Sally Recommends

 Money.
 Glamour.
 Stars.
 Beaches.
 Yep, you're in L.A., where the aforementioned impulses and attractions seem to be taking place all at once.
 Wannabe moguls yammer incessantly on their cell phones.
 Unbelievably skinny women with legs to here stroll down the street in short, swishy dresses.
 Everyone's skin is taut and tan, an unending stream of disciples from the George Hamilton School of Beauty.
 Is this for real?
 Make that surreal, for L.A. is a boulevard of dreams which is tinkered with by dreammakers every day of the week.

 If you're coming to L.A., you may as well play along with everyone else -- hey, it's more fun that way.
 Living it up in L.A. means splitting your time between the city (Beverly Hills) and the beach (Santa Monica).
+And there are fun things to discover, such as discovering a vinyl pressing manufacturer in Los Angeles.
 The following itinerary will make you feel like a star, even if you aren't.
 Yet.